Mohammed-Nasif/Image-Processing-API-Project/README.md

 You can Install this project to your PC using clone the repo to your github account then Download It as a ZIP File to your PC.

-or Clone it using GIT `git clone`.
+or Clone it using GIT `git clone` if you access it from GITHUB.

 ---